SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Shadowed Highlands/Shadowed Highlands.md

 **Prominent Locations in the Province:**
 1. **Chieftain's Bastion:** Residence and council chambers of Chieftain Borak.
 2. **Roarfest Arena:** Central gathering space for the annual Roarfest celebrations.
-3. **Howl Stone Monument:** Sacred relic capturing the spirit of the [[Tasmanianite]] warriors.
+3. **Howl Stone Monument:** Sacred relic capturing the spirit of the Tasmanianite warriors.
 4. **Echoing Caves:** Network of caves known for their acoustics and historical importance.
 5. **Pine's Whisper Marketplace:** Trading hub selling woodwork, artifacts, and herbal concoctions.
 6. **Smith's Gorge:** A valley dedicated to blacksmithing, where metals are forged and refined.
 7. **Guardian Peaks:** High mountainous points with watchtowers to monitor the region.
 8. **Valor Memorial:** A memorial dedicated to the brave warriors of the Echoing Cliffs War.
-9. **Mistwood Forest:** Dense forest rich in flora, fauna, and sources of [[Tasmanianite]] woodwork.
+9. **Mistwood Forest:** Dense forest rich in flora, fauna, and sources of Tasmanianite woodwork.
 10. **Distant Drum Outpost:** Frontier settlement near the borders, acting as a first line of defense and a trading post.

-With their intense spirit and undeniable resilience, the [[Tasmanianite]]s have made the Shadowed Highlands an impregnable fortress.
+With their intense spirit and undeniable resilience, the Tasmanianites have made the Shadowed Highlands an impregnable fortress.
 The echoing drums and resonant howls are not just sounds but the heartbeat of a fierce and loyal people.

 ## Shops